Application guidelines for TIA Postdoc call

 - The application shall be completed via Foundation’s online grant system by the PI of the project or a person authorized by the PI.

-- The academic partner and the industrial partner jointly prepare a project plan and an assessment of the project’s anticipated impact, which will be attached to the application
+- The academic partner and the industrial partner jointly prepare a project plan and an assessment of the anticipated impact of the project (impact plan), which will be attached to the application

 - The application process is started by the PI (or an authorized person) in the online application system.
-Once the academic partner’s information has been completed and submitted, the industrial partner will receive an invitation via email to complete their own section.
+Once the academic partner’s application has been submitted, the industrial partner will receive an invitation via email to complete their own section.
 The industrial partner will have a further seven days after the application deadline to provide the required information.

 - The application can be reviewed and revised within 24 hours after submission to FRIF, even after the deadline.
 If you want to complement or make changes to the application or its attachments after that, please contact FRIF without delay.
 The additional information will be taken into account if timetable permits.

-- When both sections have been completed, the application will be forwarded for processing by the Foundation and outside review.
-All applications will be reviewed by outside experts of scientific research and industrial impact.
+- Submitted applications will be forwarded for processing by the Foundation and for a review by external reviewers.
+All applications will be reviewed by external experts in scientific research and business.

-- The Board of the Finnish Research Impact Foundation will make its funding decisions based on the reviews and inform applicants of its decisions by the end of August 2024.
+- The Board of the Finnish Research Impact Foundation will make funding decisions based on the reviews and notify applicants in early fall 2025.

 The project plan